ankitgusai/CustomPieDemo/README.md

 There are tons of readymade libs available already, but if you have something specific to implement and dont know how to start this might be helpful.

  * This is more of a guide, the code is fairly documented and each step is well explained. key parts are,
-    * Math that used to the point using circle equations
+    * Math that used to locate the point using circle equations
-    * Click listener implemented for arch section(piece of pie)
+    * Click listener implemented for arc section(piece of pie)

 Three are four step i have taken to build the View.
     -Measurement and calculation